rwperrott/Useful4LinuxMint/software/_desktop.md

 A GUI Frontend provided by the installer of the Cooler Control service, a service, which modulate CPU Water Cooler Pump and Fan(s), and GPU Heatsink Fan(s) speeds.

+## → Double Commander KDE

+This seems to go wrong less than most of the other Desktop specific file managers [1], and seems to provide some better functionality.
+1. Most disappointingly so for Xfce Thunar, e.g. freezing!

+## → Double Commander QT

+This seemed less good than `Double Commander KDE`;
+- Uses dated QT5
+- Has rendering bugs, which squish some controls in modal child windows, making them unusable.

+## → MATE Terminal (mate-terminal)

+- My favourite terminal Useful, because it can store profiles for new tabs or windows:
+  - Lots of settings can be customised.
+  - Can run custom commands, with a custom title, which can be more useful than aliases.

 ## → [Menu Libre](desktop/peazip.md)

-An Editor for the _current_ desktop menu and all of the *.desktop files in
+An Editor for the _current_ desktop menu and all the *\.desktop files in other directories.
+- It is annoying that it doesn't request root access support to allow editing of shared \.desktop files!

 ## → [PeaZip](desktop/peazip.md)